bhall2001/revigniter-restserver/README.md

 ## Handling Requests

-Making an HTTP GET call to index.lc/book, for instance, calls the book_get function in the book.lc controller.
+Making an HTTP GET call to index.lc/books, for instance, calls the books_get function in the books.lc controller.

 This allows you to implement a RESTful interface easily:

-In the book.lc controller file you add functions for for HTML Request verbs that are handled...
+In the books.lc controller file, you add functions for for HTML Request verbs that are handled...

 ```
-function book_get
+function books_get
     // Display all books or a single book if an id is provided
 end book_get

-function book_post
+function books_post
     // Create a new book
 end book_post

-function book_delete
+function books_delete
     // Delete a book
 end book_delete
 ```